Organic Act of 1897

 This last item gave two separate branches of the Department of Interior responsibility-The GLO for the sale, claims and administration of the reserves and the USGS for the drawing of boundaries and land maps.

 According to the Organic Act, the intention of the forest reservations was "to improve and protect the forest within the reservation, ... securing favorable conditions of water flows, and to furnish a continuous supply of timber for the use and necessities of citizens of the United States."

 This law is one of two of the most important legislative events in US Forest Service history (the other being the Transfer Act of 1905).
 The nation now had forest reserves and the means to protect and manage them.
 The basic elements of federal forestry were now established.

 Interior Department changes

 As instructed by the new law, a Division of Geography and Forestry was set up within the USGS.
 Henry Gannet was the new division's chief and produced surveys of the reserves that were of high quality and provided basic information necessary for effective management.
 These surveys, which included an atlas, were impressive, even today.

 The Interior Department's Land Office section tried for a brief period to develop its capability to manage the reserves.
-Filibert Roth became the head of the General Land Office's "Division R"-the Forestry Division on November 15, 1901 and resigned two years later, in 1903.
+Filibert Roth became the head of the United States General Land Office's "Division R"-the Forestry Division on November 15, 1901, and resigned two years later, in 1903.